flashbots/mev-boost/Typo edit on README.md

 PoS node operators must run three pieces of software: a validator client, consensus client, and an execution client.
 MEV-boost is a sidecar for the Consensus Client, a separate piece of open source software, which queries and outsources block-building to a network of builders.
 Block builders prepare full blocks, optimizing for MEV extraction and fair distribution of rewards.
 They then submit their blocks to relays.

 Relays aggregate blocks from **multiple** builders in order to select the block with the highest fees.
-One instance of MEV-boost can be configured by a validator to connect to **multple** relays.
+One instance of MEV-boost can be configured by a validator to connect to **multiple** relays.
 The Consensus Layer client of a validator proposes the most profitable block received from MEV-boost to the Ethereum network for attestation and block inclusion.

 ![mev-boost service integration overview](https://raw.githubusercontent.com/flashbots/mev-boost/main/docs/mev-boost-integration-overview.png)